the94air/larastrator/README.md

 5. `vue-slide-up-down` NPM package.
 6. `vue-notification` NPM package.
 7. `vue-good-table` NPM package.

+## Browser support
+Larastrator supports the latest, stable releases of all major browsers and platforms.
+On Windows, we support Internet Explorer 11 / Microsoft Edge.

 ## installation
 Install the package and the dependencies from NPM: